-When it comes to finding the best home improvement loan, shop around, do your research, and explore all your options.
+To find the best home improvement loan, it pays to shop around.
+This means doing your research and exploring your options.
 When you borrow responsibly—only taking on a loan you can afford to repay, and making all your payments on time—a personal loan can not only help you affordably finance major home repairs and improvements, but other big-ticket items.
 Weddings, moving expenses, funeral costs, medical bills, and consolidating credit card debt are other reasons to consider a personal loan.